websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/introduction-to-data-providers.md

 # Introduction to Data Providers

 A form often asks the respondent to select from a list of something (for example, language, gender, or country).
 If the number of options is small, users can create the list manually.
-However, if the list is much larger, such as a country (over 230), consider using a [REST web service](https://en.wikipedia.org/wiki/Representational_state_transfer).
+However, if the list is much larger, such as list of a country (over 230), consider using a [REST web service](https://en.wikipedia.org/wiki/Representational_state_transfer).
 This saves time from having to manually input all the options and also ensures accuracy.

 The list of the registered JSON web services in Liferay DXP are found at [http://localhost:8080/api/jsonws](http://localhost:8080/api/jsonws) (assuming you're running a local server).
-For example, if populating a list of countries, there are two `get-countries` JSON web services (you can use either one) and clicking Invoke generates the results.
+For example, if populating a list of countries, there are two `get-countries` JSON web services (either one will work) and clicking Invoke generates the results.

 The _Result_ tab shows a list of countries using JSON syntax, like this: